DavidPDev/gdx-EmojiSupport/README.md

 # Description of the problem:
 Current limitation: The Glyph class uses a char as index so should need a lot of work to change all the logic (ex: line-breaks) to use multi-chars (unicode emojis).
-So the solution is to "inject" new Gliphs (from another Texture page) to the current BitmapFont using a special char index ( > 0xB000).
+So the solution is to "inject" new Glyphs (from another Texture page) to the current BitmapFont using a special char index ( > 0xB000).
 When a string includes an Emoji Code, for example: 😎 (\ud83d\ude0e) [two chars] is replaced by a char 0xB001 [one char] that points to its emoji Glyph texture region.